 Posti monitors the fulfilment of linguistic rights through customer feedback and by monitoring the quality of its customer service.
 No changes have occurred in the service compared to the previous year.

 Posti serves customers in Finnish, Swedish and English through multiple channels.
-Customers can receive advice and give feedback through Posti’s web pages and forms, Posti’s Facebook pages and online chat, customer service email, and personal service at Posti outlets.
+Customers can receive advice and give feedback through Posti’s web pages and forms, Posti’s Facebook pages and online chat and personal service at Posti outlets.
 Feedback can also be provided by sending an informal letter to Posti.

 Number of Posti service points

-Posti has a network of service points covering the whole country – all in all, around 2630 Posti outlets.
-What is important to the user of postal services is that the network works well.
+What is important to the user of postal services is that the network of service points works well.
 In addition to Posti’s own shops, postal services are available from postal outlets run by several different service providers.
 Parcels can be picked up from Posti Parcel Lockers in addition to Posti outlets.
-Posti also offers home delivery and, for example, lockers for residential properties to receive parcels and other e-commerce purchases, and to send prepaid parcels, letters and postcards.
-In addition, there are 4687 letterboxes for outgoing letter mail across Finland.
+Posti also offers home delivery.

-Millions of items pass through Posti every weekday, but mail volumes vary greatly depending on the weekday, the time of the month and the season.
-More than two billion messages and items are sent through Posti every year.
+Millions of items pass through Posti every weekday.
+Mail volumes vary greatly depending on the weekday, the time of the month and the season.
 The needs of sending customers set the pace for postal work.
 The transport, sorting and delivery of mail items are carried out by around 13,000 postal professionals throughout Finland.